jainritikaa/jainritikaa/README.md

-<h1 align="center">Hi 👋, I'm Ritika Jain</h1>
+# Hi 👋, I'm Ritika Jain
-<h3 align="center">An Aspiring Front-End Developer from India</h3>
+### An Aspiring Front-End Developer from India

 ---

-<h4 align="center">I am passionate about creating visually appealing and user-friendly web applications and am currently enhancing my frontend skills.
+#### I am passionate about creating visually appealing and user-friendly web applications and am currently enhancing my frontend skills.
 When I'm not coding, I immerse myself in the world of art, literature, and dance.
 These hobbies fuel my creativity and inspire my work, allowing me to approach development with a fresh perspective.
 I am eager to collaborate on innovative projects and connect with like-minded professionals in the tech community.
-Let's create something amazing together!</h4>
+Let's create something amazing together!

 ---